tigrisdata/tigris-os-docs/docs/migration/index.md

 ## Starting the migration

+### Using a new Tigris bucket as the migration target

 When creating a new bucket, you can specify the bucket from where the data should be migrated.
 We call this the shadow bucket.
 This is how you can create a new bucket with a shadow bucket: